Phil. 133

 You are encouraged to consider

-other topics as well, but you should run them by me first to make sure they
+other topics as well, but if you are in doubt you should run them by me first

-are suitable for the assignment.
+to make sure they are suitable for the assignment.